About Herby Gardens

 2024 was one of my best harvest years for root veggies.
 I grew pounds and pounds of potatoes, carrots, and radishes.
 My beets didn’t do as well, but c’est la vie.

-I let a few of the radishes go to flower and was able to collect several hundred (yes, several hundred!) seeds for next year.
+I let a few of the radishes go to flower and was able to collect hundreds of seeds for next year.